Love our Streets West Hobart: A Community Connect Project

 verge boxed vegetable gardens on wide footpaths for community gardening as well as allocating vacant land for community gardening and gatherings.
 Musicians in the parks.

-janeam over 6 years ago
+janeam almost 7 years ago

 Thanks for your great work.
 A wonderful idea to slow down traffic and get more people walking would be to plant more leafy, shady-canopied street trees along Hill street, Harrington and Murray streets, Melville street, Patrick street, along Landsdowne crescent, and in the 'bald patch' roundabout in front of the post office.
 Then, once the trees are growing, ask kids to spread the seeds of pretty, hardy, flowering annuals in the gravel at the base of the trees.
 It's much easier to walk through streets that are pleasantly green in the summer.